alduinsh/Ml_analysis_forecast_system/README.md

-# ERP with ML system for Production company
+# ERP with ML system for manufacturing company

+The system includes microservices